 English First-Year Writing

 Welcome!
-We hope that your first-year writing courses plant seeds for your growth as writers and awaken you to the possibilities of writing.
-In our courses, you'll practice an array of writing processes and strategies, read and write a variety of genres, analyze and use various argumentative strategies, and develop effective rhetorical skills.
+We hope that your first-year-writing courses plant seeds for your growth as writers and awaken you to the possibilities of writing.
+In our courses, you will practice an array of writing processes and strategies, read and write a variety of genres, analyze and use various argumentative strategies, and develop effective rhetorical skills.

-Your instructors in all of these first-year writing courses are knowledgeable teachers and writers who hold graduate degrees in English, and many have years of teaching experience.
+Your first-year-writing instructors are knowledgeable educators and writers who hold graduate degrees in English with years of teaching experience.